• Skip to primary navigation

 Chocolate Banana Bread

-• High quality gluten free all purpose flour containing xanthan gum - I prefer to use Bob's Red Mill 1:1 (the blue bag) or King Arthur Measure for Measure.
+• High quality gluten free all purpose flour containing xanthan gum.
+I use Bob's Red Mill GF Baking Flour 1:1 (the blue bag) or King Arthur Measure for Measure.

 • Half melted butter, half vegetable oil.
-The butter provides depth of flavor and richness, while the vegetable oil keeps the crumb of the bread super moist.
-Avoid using coconut oil in this recipe, since it hardens at room temp (between 74-76 F) and can make the bread hard/dry.
+The butter adds richness and depth of flavor, while the vegetable oil keeps the crumb of the bread moist.
+Avoid using coconut oil, as it solidifies at room temperature (around 74–76°F) and can cause the bread to become firm or dry.

 • Semisweet or dark chocolate chips.
-I use Enjoy Life mini chips because of their clean ingredients.
+I use Enjoy Life.

-2. In a medium-sized bowl, add flour, cocoa powder, baking soda, and salt.
-Whisk until combined.
+• In a medium bowl, whisk together the flour, cocoa powder, baking soda, and salt

-3. In a large-sized bowl, mash the bananas with a fork.
-Add in melted butter and oil; stir until incorporated.
-Add in the brown sugar, egg, and vanilla extract; stir until smooth.
+• In a large bowl, mash the bananas with a fork.
+Stir in the melted butter and oil until combined.
+Add the brown sugar, egg, and vanilla, and mix until smooth.

 Chocolate Banana Bread